All Episodes

 He didn't say anything.

-The Egyptian he told them that they have to protect our people.
+He told them that they have to protect our people.

-He lay he read them, the riot act, yeah, right.
+He read them, the Riot Act.

 But here you have it, Wolf Blitzer.